Home » Income-Driven Repayment

 The Worst Case SAVE Scenario, and How Tax Planning Could Protect Against It

-What is the worst-case scenario for the SAVE plan lawsuits, and how can you protect yourself from that outcome using a tax filing strategy?
+What is the worst-case scenario for the SAVE plan lawsuits now that President Trump has won a second term in the 2024 election?
+How can you protect yourself from that worst-case outcome using a tax filing strategy?

-To answer that question, you must first know that the SAVE plan was created from the ICR statute, which says that the ‘Secretary of Education can make IDR plans no more than 20% of income and no more than 25 years until forgiveness.’
+To answer that question, you must first know that the Saving on a Valuable Education (SAVE) plan was created from the Income Contingent Repayment (ICR) statute, which says that the ‘Secretary of Education can make IDR plans no more than 20% of income and no more than 25 years until forgiveness.’

-That ICR law is how President Obama released the PAYE and REPAYE IDR plans without needing Congress during the 2010s.
+That ICR law is how President Obama released the Pay As You Earn (PAYE) and Revised Pay As You Earn (REPAYE) income driven repayment (IDR) plans without needing Congress during the 2010s.

 To stop the SAVE plan, plaintiffs bringing the legal challenge are throwing the kitchen sink of arguments at it.
 One argument that would stop SAVE is that the ICR statute itself has been illegally applied for years.
 That could have wide-ranging consequences.